talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="searchCouponsAdvancedApplicationWide"></a>
 # **searchCouponsAdvancedApplicationWide**
-> InlineResponse2004 searchCouponsAdvancedApplicationWide(applicationId, requestBody, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)
+> InlineResponse2004 searchCouponsAdvancedApplicationWide(applicationId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)

 List coupons that match the given attributes in all active campaigns of an application (with total count)